Alabama State 2022

 Judging Habits

 - Do whatever you want.
-I dont care if you stand, sit, or whatever in round.
+I dont care if you stand, sit, lay across the desk or whatever in round.
 I should also be good with most speeds, but if I need you down I'll just keep saying slow until you're at a level I can flow.

 - I've engaged well enough with most arguments to become familiar with them, but that doesn't mean you should avoid basic argument structures.
+I'm most versed on Ks, but that also means I have a decent threshold for them.
 I'll judge the round based on how you tell me I should :)

 - If you're planning to spread, it would be significantly easier for me to flow if you could throw me on the email chain (jbmccleskey@crimson.ua.edu).
 I keep a decent flow but please don't assume I instantly know which card you're talking about unless you slightly explain it (or its a big factor in the round).

-- I believe debate is a training field-- it has a competitive nature as a game, but should remain ethical and truthful as an educational activity.
+- I believe debate is a training field and an educational activity first-- it has a competitive nature as a game, but should remain ethical and truthful as an educational activity.
 Essentially, go for whatever route you're comfortable with, but be prepared to defend its utility.
 This activity can be really elitist and this a route to address it.
 Even paradigms that try to make this activity more accessible end up adding on jargon that benefits larger programs.

 Looking to do Speech/Debate in college?